Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 Why You’ll Love This Neiman Marcus Cake Recipe?

 So, here’s the deal with this Neiman Marcus Cake.
 It’s ridiculously easy.
 We’re using a boxed yellow cake mix (yep, boxed—no shame here), and turning it into something that tastes like you spent all day in the kitchen.
 The base is thick, buttery, and golden.
-Then comes the top layer, which bakes into a creamy, sweet, slightly caramelized topping.
+After that comes the top layer, which bakes into a creamy, sweet, slightly caramelized topping.
 It’s gooey in the middle with edges that give just the right chew.

-Plus, it’s a crowd-pleaser.
+On top of that, it’s a crowd-pleaser.
 Kids, picky adults, that one guy who claims he doesn’t like dessert?
 They’ll all love it.
 Trust me.

 Ingredient Notes: